Navigate to the Attributes page.

 Export attribute definitions from the Attributes page to share configuration details or archive the current setup.

-Downloading attributes to a CSV file creates a structured file that includes the configuration fields defined during attribute creation, along with associated system identifiers.
+Downloading attributes creates a structured CSV file that includes configuration fields defined during attribute creation and associated system identifiers.
 Use this export to document attribute definitions, share configuration details with other administrators, or recreate attributes in another environment.

 Before you begin